slavonic/Vilnius/README.md

 Vilnius is based on Ostrog, designed by [Vlad Dorosh](http://irmologion.ru/fonts.html#Ostrog).
-It was reencoded for Unicode by Aleksandr Andreev as part of the [Slavonic Computing Initiative](https://sci.ponomar.net/fonts.html) and edited, released under SIL OFL v.
+It was reencoded for Unicode by Aleksandr Andreev as part of the [Slavonic Computing Initiative](https://sci.ponomar.net/fonts.html) and edited by Nikita Simmons, released under SIL OFL v.
 1.1 and distributed as Vilnius.
-Further edited by Aleksandr Andreev and Nikita Simmons.

 ## License